 The problem is… there is 15 grams of sugar in .78 ounces and a typical recipe for Mexican Chocolate Pots calls for 6 ounces.
 That’s a lot of sugar and definitely not low carb or keto!

-I did make the first round of Mexican chocolate pots with Ibarra chocolate however (just so I could have a control batch for the cinnamon and spices lol).
 They were great but I had to give them away as quickly as possible to get them out of my kitchen and out of my sight before I went on a sugar binge.

 #2: Bittersweet Chocolate with no Sugar

-The next round of chocolate pots de crème was made with bittersweet chocolate and no sugar but a lot of vanilla and spices to try and make up for the lack of sugar.
+The next round of chocolate pots de crème was made with bittersweet chocolate and no sugar but a lot of Mexican vanilla and spices to try and make up for the lack of sugar.

 These were “OK” but fairly bitter and nothing to write home about.
 The bittersweet chocolate was so strong that it was difficult to taste the subtlety of the cinnamon, vanilla and chile pepper spice.